KlipperScreen/KlipperScreen/docs/Configuration.md

 ## Main Options
-The options listed here are not changeable from within the ui.
+The options listed here are not editable from within the user interface.
 ```{ .ini .no-copy }
 [main]